 Nevertheless, it’s considered that degradation and oxidation of coffee molecules are slowed down when brewing with cold water instead of hot.
 Therefore, it’s safe to say that it’s overall better to prepare a large batch of cold brew coffee and have it diluted with hot water, instead of brewing a large batch of hot brewed coffee and reheat it when you want to have a cup.

-When it comes to acidity cold brew coffee is widely considered as less acidic compared to coffee that’s been brewed with hot water.
+When it comes to acidity, cold brew coffee is widely considered less acidic compared to coffee that’s been brewed with hot water.
 I have stumbled upon articles which claim that cold brew coffee is up to 65 % less acidic compared to regular coffee.
-Unfortunately, I can’t seem to find a trustworthy scientific paper that confirms these claims.

 The acidity of coffee varies depending on the exact type of coffee beans you use.
-According to this scientific report published in 2018 there isn’t a huge difference between the PH values of hot and cold brew coffee.
-Still, cold brew is generally less acidic than hot-brewed coffee.
+According to this scientific report, published in 2018 there is, in fact, some difference between the PH values of hot and cold brew coffee.
+So cold brew is generally less acidic than hot-brewed coffee.